betson-fernando/betson-fernando/README.md

 Crime Scene Investigator: "Science for Justice".

+"Blessed are they which do hunger and thirst after righteousness: for they shall be filled" 📖

 Interests in real world simulation, A.I., Data Science, and of course, coding 😉

 ## Badges